candre02/ReferenceMe/README.md

 ## Desciption
 It prompts the user for infomation about the project
 ## Installation
-The user would need to use the following dependencies to install this app, which are node.js, file system, and inquirer
+The user would need  to use the following dependenies to install this app, which are node.js, file system, inquirer.
 ## Usage
-In order for the project to be used, the user would need  the command-line and npm.
+In order for the project to be used, the user would need the command-line and npm
 ## Credits
-no
+None
 ## Tests
-none
+None

 # Contact
 * Github: candre02